Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

-This section is devoted to deriving, and studying properties of, continuous time analogues of concepts introduced in the previous section.
+This section is devoted to deriving, and studying properties of, continuous time analogs of concepts introduced in the previous Section \ref{sec:SE}.
 We start in Subsection \ref{ssec:CTSE} defining the set-up.
-Thereafter the subsections mirror those from the previous section, describing the relevant continuous time analogues; in particular we conclude with Subsection \ref{ssec:BCT} containing bibliographic notes.
+Thereafter the subsections mirror those from the preceding Section \ref{sec:SE}, describing the relevant continuous time analogs; in particular we conclude with Subsection \ref{ssec:BCT} containing bibliographic notes.

 All problems arising in practice are implemented as algorithms in discrete time, so it is important to establish motivation for the continuous time formulations.
 There are two primary reasons for introducing them.
 The first is that continuous time limits of the discrete algorithms provide a way to understand and interpret the behavior of the discrete algorithms; results about accuracy, stability and uncertainty quantification, which shed light on the relative merits of different algorithmic approaches, are often cleanest in the continuous time setting.
-The second is that many problems arising in practice involve physical processes which evolve in continuous time; when the data informing these models is discrete in time, but very high frequency, it is insightful to consider the idealization of continuous time data.
+The second is that many problems arising in practice involve physical processes which evolve in continuous time; the data informing these models is typically discrete in time, but when the observations take place at very high frequency, it is insightful to consider the idealization of continuous time data.
 Both of these motivations underlie the developments in this section.

-We introduce a small increment in time, denoted by $\Delta t$.
-Recalling the map $\Psi(\cdot)$ defining the systematic component of the state dynamics, we now define an infinitesimal analogue $f(\cdot)$; we also introduce the rescaled observation operators $\hs(\cdot)$ from the original nonlinear observation operator $h(\cdot)$; and we introduce state/observational covariances $(\Gammas,\Sigmas)$ by rescaling $(\Gamma,\Sigma)$: